Peter Weinberg: Boards and philanthropy

-Weinberg is on the Boards of Overseers at Memorial Sloan Kettering Cancer Center and Columbia University Medical School.
-He is a Founding Trustee of King's Academy in Jordan.
-He also is a member of the advisory board of the Kravis Leadership Institute and is on the Harvard University Global Advisory Council.
+Weinberg is on the boards of overseers at Memorial Sloan Kettering Cancer Center and Columbia University Medical School.
+He is a founding trustee of King's Academy in Jordan.
+He also is a member of the advisory board of the Kravis Leadership Institute and is on the Harvard University global advisory council.

 In 2013, he and his wife Deborah L. Weinberg founded the Weinberg Family Cerebral Palsy Center at Columbia University.
-He previously was on the board of Deerfield Academy and the Harvard Business School Deans Advisory Board.
+He previously was on the board of Deerfield Academy and the Harvard Business School dean's advisory board.

 Weinberg is on the executive committee for the Business Higher Education Forum, a group of business leaders and university presidents working to better align higher education curriculum with workforce needs.

 Personal life

-Weinberg is a dual citizen of the United States and the UK.
+Weinberg is a dual citizen of the US and the UK.
 He lives outside of New York with his wife, Deborah, and his three children.

-The Weinberg family played a prominent and storied role at Goldman Sachs since the early 1900s.
+The Weinberg family played a prominent role at Goldman Sachs since the early 1900s.
 His grandfather, Sidney Weinberg, began as a janitor at the firm in 1907 and rose to be a senior partner for over 30 years.
 He is known to be “the father of the Modern Goldman Sachs.”
 His uncle John L. Weinberg was a senior partner of the firm from 1984 to 1990.
 His father, Sidney J. Weinberg, Jr. was a senior partner and his cousin, John S. Weinberg was also a partner and co-head of the Investment Banking Division from 2002 to 2015.

 Weinberg's mother, Elizabeth Houghton, is a member of the Houghton family who founded Corning Glass Works in 1851, now called Corning Inc. She is the sister of Amory Houghton, Jr. and James R. Houghton who both were chairman and CEO of Corning, as was their father Amory.
 Elizabeth died in December 2018.